SER515ASUTEAM16/doodlemath/README.md

 Make sure you have npm installed on your system.
 Guild to install it can be found in [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)

+## before npm start

+Go to the source directory of the project folder on command line/terminal and type: 'npm install'

 ### `npm start`
 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.